 Dr. Murrell specializes in cataract surgery.
-Performing thousands of cataract surgeries during his career, he receives rave reviews from patients and is proud to help clear their cloudy vision.
-Each cataract procedure is preceded by one or more consultations during which Dr. Murrell and the patient forge a shared plan for the results they want to achieve.
+Performing thousands of cataract surgeries throughout his career, he receives rave reviews from patients and is proud to help clear their cloudy vision.
+Before each cataract procedure, patients will have one or more consultations, during which Dr. Murrell will help forge a shared plan for the results they want to achieve.

-Having invested in the latest cataract surgery equipment and technology, Dr. Murrell can detect eye diseases that cannot be detected on a standard exam alone.
-If identified in advance, many of these diseases can be treated, improving the quality of the patient’s post-operation vision.
+Having invested in the latest cataract surgery equipment and technology, Dr. Murrell can detect eye diseases that a standard exam cannot.
+Dr. Murrell can also treat many of these diseases if he can identify them in advance.
+This can also to improve the quality of the patient’s post-operation vision.
 Although other diseases cannot be treated, detecting them in advance allows Dr. Murrell to provide the patient a more realistic expectation of their post-operative vision.
 Using this technology allows for a happier, healthier, and more educated patient.

 A cataract is a condition that occurs when a patient’s natural eye lens clouds over and blurs their vision.
-Cataract surgery is the removal of the natural eye lens followed by the insertion of an artificial IntraOcular Lens (IOL).
+During cataract surgery, Dr. Murrell removes the natural eye lens that has become clouded and replaces it by inserting an artificial IntraOcular Lens (IOL).

 Dr. Murrell has chosen the Alcon Company for the IOLs for his cataract patients.
 This is one of the largest and most respected eye product companies in the world and is located in Fort Worth, TX.
 Alcon has three types of lenses: